PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/http-proxy-access-api.md

 ---
-title: Use an HTTP Proxy to Access the Kubernetes API
+title: Use an HTTP Proxy to Access the PlaidCloud API
 content_type: task
 weight: 40
 ---

 <!-- overview -->
-This page shows how to use an HTTP proxy to access the Kubernetes API.
+This page shows how to use an HTTP proxy to access the PlaidCloud API.

 ## {{% heading "prerequisites" %}}